hbctraining/Intro-to-rnaseq-hpc-orchestra/README.md

 > These materials were developed for a trainer-led workshop, but are also amenable to self-guided learning.

+### Learning Objectives

+1. Understand the necessity for, and use of, the command line interface (bash) and HPC for analyzing high-throughput sequencing data.
+2. Understand best practices for designing an RNA-seq experiment and analysis the resulting data.

 ### Contents
 | Lessons            | Estimated Duration |
 |:------------------------|:----------|